gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 A *Component Descriptor* is a [YAML](https://yaml.org/) or [JSON](https://www.json.org/json-en.html) document according to this [schema](component-descriptor-v2-schema.yaml).
 Additional fields are not allowed.

 In serialised form, *Component Descriptors* MUST be UTF-8-encoded.
-Either YAML, or JSON MAY be used.
+Either YAML, or JSON MUST be used.
 If YAML is used as serialisation format, only the subset of features defined by JSON MUST be used, thus allowing conversion to a JSON representation.